Home

 Living History, Period Garments, and Our Ethics

-We utilize living history as an educational tool.
-We believe in its positive benefits.
-However, we only dress in period clothing or historical regalia when appropriate.
-These outfits are only worn in conjunction with educationally based programs.
+WIEP utilizes living history as an educational tool.
+Mark dresses in typical European trader/woodsman style (a mixture of both Anglo and Native clothing influences), while Jessica dresses in Woodland Native-style outfits.
+However, Jessica only dresses in period Native-style clothing when appropriate - in conjunction with educationally-based programs.
 To do otherwise would be disrespectful.
-We reserve the right to not wear our period clothing or historical regalia if we deem it inappropriate or feel it not necessary, and will teach in normal, professional attire instead, as we do for school programs.
-We find wearing our period clothing to be appropriate for most history, museum, and powwow events.
+She reserves the right to not wear period Native-style clothing if she deems it inappropriate or feels it not necessary, and will teach in everyday professional attire instead (as she does for school programs).
+Jessica finds wearing period Native-style clothing to be appropriate for most history, museum, and powwow events.

-And please note that although we do wear period clothing, we are not re-enactors, and do not act in "first person."
-We are historical interpreters who feel acting in this manner personally inhibits our teaching methods and our message of cultural and historical awareness (however we are still at home at any historical reenactment).
-We follow the trainning, lessons, and practices taught to me (Jessica) by my first museum job, and its professional environment and staff.
-We continue to utilize a fun, interactive, engaging, and above all, respectful program format and method of teaching.
+And please note that although Mark and Jessica do wear period clothing, they are not reenactors, as in they do not act in "first person."
+Jessica is a historical interpreter who feel acting in this manner personally inhibits WIEP's teaching methods and message of cultural and historical awareness (however Mark and Jessica are still at home at any historical reenactment).
+WIEP follows the training, lessons, and practices taught to Jessica by her first museum job and its professional environment.
+WIEP continues to utilize a fun, interactive, engaging, and above all, respectful program format and method of teaching.

-These are our work ethics concerning the responsibility attached to the mixture of living history and Native American subjects.
-It is what we believe to be a positive (while respectful) force in the realm of spreading Native American historical and cultural awareness.
-It truly is not just everyone's history - it is a reclaimed history of the Native community, and it is their history as well as a continuing story of cultural identity.
-We respect this.
+These are WIEP's ethics concerning the responsibility attached to the mixture of living history and Native American subjects.
+It is what WIEP believes to be a positive while respectful force in the realm of spreading Native American historical-cultural awareness.
+It's not just everyone's history... it's truly a reclaimed history of the Native community, integral in a continuing story of cultural identity among Eastern Woodland Peoples.

 Absolutely No Copying Photos or Images on This Site.